bcongelio/nfl-analytics-with-r-book/docs/01-nfl-analytics-and-r.md

 After filtering for the regular season, we are able to summarize all of the weekly data into combined statistics by summing the weekly totals of passing yards and attempts.

-Unfortunately, we are still not done.
-In order to get Roethlisberger's name attached to it, if you needed it, we needed to complete a `left_join` between our `ben.weekly` and `rosters` dataframes.
-To do so, we are matching up the `player_id` to the `gsis_id` within the roster information.
-After that information is combined, we are able to pull out just Roethlisberger's information and select the columns we want.

 **However, filtering by `player_name` can lead to signifcant issues with your results.** An excellent example of this is Josh Allen.
 Let's recreate the code above that successfully provided Roethlisberger's stats, but replace Ben with Josh Allen: